 Today, visitors can visit the tunnel which they, theoretically, could walk all the way to North Korea!
 Of course, you can’t go all the way, but you do at least find yourself partway under the DMZ.
 You’ll only be 170 meters from the Northern border!

-Located 7kms from the Military Demarcation Line, Imjingak has been at the centre of the Korean Conflict since the beginning.
+Located 7 km from the Military Demarcation Line, Imjingak has been at the centre of the Korean Conflict since the beginning.
 It was originally built as a safe place for those who fled North Korea.
 Today its become one of the DMZ’s biggest tourist attractions, partly because you can visit without passing security checkpoints.

 Imjingak holds several monuments and reminders to commemorate the war.
 One of the most noticeable of which is an enormous old train which was found knocked off its rails after being caught in the crossfire of the war.

-Close-by you’ll also find a quite depressing looking theme park.
+Close by you’ll also find a quite depressing-looking theme park.
 Why is it so suspiciously close to the border?
-Because its easily in view of the North, and is used to show off the country’s prosperity and hopefully entice North Koreans over the border in the never-ending propaganda battle.
+Because it’s easily in view of the North and is used to show off the country’s prosperity and hopefully entice North Koreans over the border in the never-ending propaganda battle.

-The Monuments for Unification displays messages hope left by visitors that one day Korea will reunite.
+The Monuments for Unification displays messages of hope left by visitors that one day Korea will reunite.
 There are also 12 kinds of tanks and crafts on display that were used during the Korean Conflict.
 Over the river stands the remains of the Gyeongui Train Line which was destroyed during the war.
 Beside it is a complete bridge which is still used today for transport towards Dorasan Station.
 Speaking of which…

 Dorasan Train Station

 This one’s a bit spooky but optimistic.
 The train station was built as nothing more than a symbol of hope that one day both nations would reunify, or at least bring an end to the DMZ.
 Standing just 700 meters away from the boundary line, Dorasan is the “last” train station in South Korea.
 Its only use at the moment is to bring tourists from Seoul once a day.
 The hope is that someday this would be the gateway to North Korea.
-It could also be used in railway routes from as far as western Europe linking all the way to the Korea peninsula.
+It could also be used in railway routes from as far as Western Europe linking all the way to the Korean peninsula.